-By using the offline key analysis feature to analyze backup files of ApsaraDB for Redis, you can identify large keys in your instances and gain insights into key-related aspects, such as the memory usage, distribution, and expiration time of keys.
-You can optimize your instances based on the analysis results.
-This feature helps you resolve issues such as insufficient memory and performance degradation that are caused by the skewed distribution of keys.
+The cache analysis feature allows you to analyze backup files of Tair instances to identify large keys.
+This feature allows you to view the information about an instance, such as the memory usage, distribution, and expiration time of keys in the instance.
+You can optimize the instance based on the analysis results.
+This feature helps you resolve issues such as insufficient memory and performance degradation that are caused by skewed distribution of keys.

 This feature is provided on top of the cache analysis feature of CloudDBA.